Bugs and Thugs

-Bugs and Thugs is a 1954 Warner Bros.
+Bugs and Thugs is a 1954 (Note: While released in 1954, the short was copyrighted on December 28, 1953.)
+Warner Bros.
 Looney Tunes cartoon directed by Friz Freleng.
-(Note: While released in 1954, the short was copyrighted on December 28, 1953.)
 The short was released on March 13, 1954, and stars Bugs Bunny, with Rocky and Mugsy.
 The film is a semi-remake of the 1946 cartoon Racketeer Rabbit.
 It is also the first Warner Bros short to feature Milt Franklyn as a musical director.

 In the film, Bugs mistakes the getaway car of a bank robber for a taxi and enters it uninvited, being taken hostage as a result.

 Plot

 Bugs Bunny walks through a city park reading a newspaper about rabbit hunting season.
 After grabbing a carrot from his bank's safe deposit box he ends up in a getaway car with Rocky and Mugsy who have just robbed a bank.
 While stopped at a gas station Bugs calls the police.
 Rocky and Mugsy's car breaks down after getting hit by a train.
 They go to a hidden safe house where Bugs outwits them before the police arrive where Rocky and Mugsy beg to be taken away.
 Bugs then becomes a private detective.